Quantum Algorithm for Estimating Betti Numbers Using Cohomology Approach: Overview

 \section{Overview}

-As illustrated in Fig.~\ref{fig: TDA}c, a simplicial complex is composed of simplexes, e.g., 0-simplex is a point, 1-simplex is an edge, 2-simplex is a triangle, etc. In Appendix~\ref{sec: crashcoursehomology}, we provide a detailed review on this and describe the standard homology theory that leads to an important result of the $r$-th Betti number being the rank of the corresonding $r$-th homology group ($\beta_r={\rm rank} H_r^K$).
+\revise{The building blocks of TDA are simplexes and simplicial complex. } As illustrated in Fig.~\ref{fig: TDA}, a simplicial complex is composed of simplexes, e.g., 0-simplex is a point, 1-simplex is an edge, 2-simplex is a triangle, etc. In Appendix~\ref{sec: crashcoursehomology}, we provide a detailed review on this and describe the standard homology theory that leads to an important result of the $r$-th Betti number being the rank of the corresonding $r$-th homology group ($\beta_r={\rm rank} H_r^K$).

 The complex model that we consider in our work is called the triangulation of a manifold in some dimension.
 As an example, Figure~\ref{fig:triangulatedsphere} illustrates a 2-d triangulated sphere, which consists of triangles (2-simplexes) being glued together.